 Pros & Cons of a Freemium Model

-- Attract a large number of users due to the availability of a free version.
+- Attracts a large number of users due to the availability of a free version.

 - Users have the chance to test out the product and decide if they want to upgrade.